rsdoiel/antenna/archives/2025/columns_2025.04.md

 <p>This started as a <a href="https://bsky.app/profile/did:plc:oety7qbfx7x6exn2ytrwikmr/post/3lgsgmmhyf22q">thread</a> on Bluesky of course. :-)</p>
 <p>PS: Spoiler -- Bluesky is, as it is currently configured, not billionaire-proof.
 It's going to get acquired, it probably already has, based on what they're doing.
 Remember, pay attention to what they do, not what they say.
 It's just as true in tech as it is in politics, and these days, what's the difference anyway? </p>
 <p>PPS: If you're thinking ahh but there's <a href="https://en.wikipedia.org/wiki/AT_Protocol">AT Protocol</a>, our ace in the hole.
 Please.
 Twitter had an <a href="https://en.wikipedia.org/wiki/Twitter#Technology">API</a> too.
 It didn't make a difference.
 And AT Proto won't either unless there are proven systems that people are actually using that peer with Bluesky's servers, so those users can't be sold to the billionaire.
 We're nowhere near that.
 No one can say with any certainty that it's even possible.
 At this point the continued support of the API is entirely up to the owners of Bluesky.
 They could change it, break developers or completely drop it and the users and developers would have no recourse. </p>
+<p>PPPS: Can you imagine the founders of Bluesky wouldn't take $20 million each for their share? </p>

 <br>